sigstore/cosign/specs/SBOM_SPEC.md

 ## Relationship

 While SBOMs typically relate directly to the contents of the object they refer to, in certain circumstances they may instead relate to the object indirectly.
-One exmaple here is that the SBOM could describe the environment the object was built in, rather than the contents of the object itself.
+One example here is that the SBOM could describe the environment the object was built in, rather than the contents of the object itself.
 This type of relationship will be tracked by this spec somehow, but we're not sure exactly how yet.